-Minnesota Land Trust's budget is based on the closing of 4-7 conservation easements based on size and cost.
-The average cost per easement to fund the Minnesota Land Trust's perpetual monitoring and enforcement obligations is \$24,000.
+Minnesota Land Trust's budget is based on the closing of 12-14 conservation easements.
+The average cost per easement to fund the Minnesota Land Trust's perpetual monitoring and enforcement obligations is \$24,000, although under extraordinary circumstances additional funds may be warranted.
 This figure is derived from MLT's detailed stewardship funding "cost analysis" which is consistent with Land Trust Accreditation standards.
 MLT shares periodic updates to this cost analysis with LSOHC staff.